skx/sos/REPLICATION.md

 Triggering Replication
 ----------------------

-Replication is __not__ triggered automatically, although in the future that is an ideal enhancement, to trigger replication you must run the replication script manually:
+Replication is __not__ triggered automatically, although in the future that is an ideal enhancement.
+To trigger replication you must run the replication sub-command manually, and regularly:

-    $ sos-replicator -verbose
+    $ sos replicate [-verbose]